 6. SECRET LAGOON

-The Secret Lagoon is the oldest swimming pool in the country and another of our favorite geothermal pools in Iceland.
+The Secret Lagoon is the oldest swimming pool in the country and another of our top geothermal pools in Iceland.

-Traditional Icelandic showers are available for use before using the pool and there’s a small café area to buy snacks and drinks.
+Traditional Icelandic showers are available for use before using the pool, and there’s a small café area to buy snacks and drinks.
 Otherwise, the Secret Lagoon has been kept delightfully natural.
-It’s the perfect place to relax in Iceland.

-Secret Lagoon is located in the town of Flúðir, a 5-mile (8-kilometer) detour from the Golden Circle.
-It’s around 1 hour 40 minutes’ drive from Reykjavík.
+Secret Lagoon is located in the town of Flúðir, a 5-mile (8-kilometre) detour from the Golden Circle.
+It’s around a 1 hour and 40 minutes’ drive from Reykjavík.

 7. SELJALANDSFOSS

-Seljalandsfoss was once the sea cliff and from behind the car park it’s easy to make out the coastal formation
+Seljalandsfoss is a picturesque waterfall near the south coast.
+It was once a sea cliff, and even from the car park, it’s easy to make out the coastal formation.

-A trail allows you to walk behind Seljalandsfoss for a unique perspective.
-The waterfall is lit at night, creating a moody atmosphere.
-Visit at night to experience Seljalandsfoss without the crowds.
+A trail leads you behind the falls for a unique perspective, and the waterfall is lit at night, creating a moody atmosphere.

 After doing the trail behind the falls, continue the short distance to Gljúfrabúi, another waterfall flickering behind a narrow canyon cavity.